 A partial hospitalization program is one step down from a residential inpatient treatment program.
 Patients in these programs have housing and access to medical professionals during the day, depending on the program.

 Outpatient Treatment Programs

 Outpatient programs allow patients who don’t need or who have been through an inpatient program to continue their care while living at home.
 These programs involve regular meetings and often one-on-one therapy sessions are recommended.

-There are several substance misuse treatment facilities in Fairbanks, Alaska, but if part of the problem is environment, consider a national treatment center like The Recovery Village.
-At a national center, you will have access to a professional, trained staff.
+There are several substance use disorder treatment facilities in Fairbanks, Alaska, but if part of the problem is environment, consider a national treatment center.
 Being away from the people, places and things that can trigger relapse is a core element in recovery.

 Seeking addiction treatment can feel overwhelming.
 We know the struggle, which is why we're uniquely qualified to help.